SDGforskning/sdg-strings/SDG02_query_action_WoS.md

             (
               ("production" OR "productivity" OR "yield$" OR "agricultural output$" OR "farm output$") NEAR/5
-                ("improve*" OR "increase*" OR "enhanc*"
-                OR "efficie*" OR "better" OR "raise" OR "bolster" OR "strengthen*" )
+                ("improve*" OR "increase*" OR "enhanc*" OR "stimulat*" OR "more efficie*" OR "better" OR "raise" OR "bolster" OR "strengthen*" )
             )
           )